erick-rivas/nodejs-api-reference/README.md

 # Node.js API

-This repository holds the source code of a **template** for the development of a **Node.js api** written mainly in typescript.
+This repository holds the source code of a **reference** for the development of a **Node.js api** written mainly in typescript.

 ## Before start ##

 ### Demo ###

-This template uses a Pet CRUD example to explain the API flux.
+This reference uses a Pet CRUD example to explain the API flux.
 > Each example file has an underscore prefix, *e.g. _Pet.ts*.

 ### Cascade explanation ###